 Allergy Awareness – Peanut/Tree Nut Free School Policy

 The Early Education Center is built on a foundation of love that honors the goodness and unique gifts of every child.
 This school year we have a number of children with severe peanut allergies.
-As a school dedicated to the some of the youngest members of our community, we understand that many of our students are not old enough to make sound decisions when it comes to what should go into their mouths and are less able to manage their allergies.
+As a school dedicated to serving some of the youngest members of our community, we understand that many of our students are not old enough to make sound decisions when it comes to what should go into their mouths and are unable to personally manage their allergies.
 And while our staff will do all that we can to clean and wipe down playing surfaces, toys, and chairs, there are some children within our school who could have a serious allergic reaction from contact with even a microscopic amount of the offending foods.
 There are many instances where children use common space within our building and it is because of this that we have decided to make our school a Peanut/Tree Nut-Free School this year.

 We ask that no peanuts or tree nuts be brought into our school.
-Foods sent in for snack, lunch, or any class event (including parties, birthdays, etc.) should be carefully checked to make sure they are peanut/tree nut-free.
+Foods sent in for snack, lunch, or any class event should be carefully checked to make sure they are peanut/tree nut-free.
 Families can help ensure that our school stays peanut/tree nut-free by reading packaging labels and reminding children not to share food with other children at school.
 We need to make sure that there is little opportunity for a child to be exposed to foods that could harm him/her.